Getting search engines, especially Google, to find your blog is critical. Otherwise, you’re missing out on a huge audience.

 I’ve seen too many bloggers use cheap or free WordPress themes because of budget concerns.
 Don’t make the same mistake.

-Your choice in WordPress theme can affect many aspects of your site and can make or break your blog.
+Your choice of WordPress theme can affect many aspects of your site and can make or break your blog.

 A blog that looks generic will hurt your branding and also affect your Google ranking.
 But you also want a site that is simple to navigate and easy for Google to index and rank your content.